 4. Developer Can Decide

-A React Native developer enjoys complete freedom over the app’s development.
+A developer can enjoy complete freedom over the app’s development.
 They can choose what components to use within React Native and what they should develop within the native environment.

 5. Relative maturity

-If we compare React Native with Flutter, React Native is older than Flutter.
+If we compare the frameworks, React Native is older than Flutter.
 The platform has become more mature over the years.
 The React Native team and Meta have released several stable updates and fixes to improve React Native.
 Developers can now build more efficient and lightweight apps using the platform.

 6. Strong Community

-There is a sea of videos, React Native documentation, libraries, and UI designs that you can use while developing cross-platform applications with React Native.
+There is a sea of videos, libraries, and UI designs that you can use while developing cross-platform applications with React Native.
 You can also integrate the development and coding process with many third-party libraries.

 7. Flat Learning Curve